galasa-dev/cli/README.md

 Most commands will need a reference to the Galasa bootstrap file or url.
 This can be provided with the `--bootstrap` flag or the `GALASA_BOOTSTRAP`environment variable.

-## runs assemble
+## runs prepare

-The purpose of `runs assemble` is to build a portfolio of tests, possibly from multiple test streams.
+The purpose of `runs prepare` is to build a portfolio of tests, possibly from multiple test streams.
 This portfolio can then be used in the `runs submit` command.

 ### Examples